Hypothesis Testing Framework

 plt.show()

-There is no free lunch.
-The choice of \(\alpha\) depends on the relative costs of the two types of errors.
-In practice, the FDA often requires two independent trials, each at \(\alpha = 0.05\).
-If the trials are truly independent, the chance of two false positives is roughly \(0.05^2 = 0.0025\) — much more stringent than a single test.
+In practice, the FDA effectively requires two independent positive trials, each at \(\alpha = 0.05\).
+If the trials are truly independent, the joint Type I rate is roughly \(0.05^2 = 0.0025\) — far stricter than a single test.
+(This requirement is the simplest example of a multiple testing correction, the topic of Chapter 11.)

 Code